Megalonumber0ne/Friday-Night-Funkin-Mega-Engine/README.md

-# Friday Night Funkin' - 0.2.2 Engine (Temporary name!!)
+# Friday Night Funkin' - Super Engine!
+(Early Development Stage!)

 This is the repository for Friday Night Funkin' 0.2.2 Engine, a game originally made for Ludum Dare 47 "Stuck In a Loop" by Ninjamuffin99 and the Funkin' devs.
 Huge credits to them for the base game!